― a spectator bird (a spectator bird), Friday, 19 March 2004 15:15 (fifteen years ago) Permalink

 of course Officer K

 ― a Mets fan who gave up on everything in the mid '80s (Dr Morbius), Thursday, 3 January 2019 03:40 (four months ago) Permalink

 Ya get me?

-― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Thursday, 3 January 2019 03:41 (two months ago) Permalink
+― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Thursday, 3 January 2019 03:41 (four months ago) Permalink